-Maidstone Borough Council is proposing to implement the planning guidance developed the Kent and Medway Air Quality Partnership in the short term, and in the longer term intends to develop its own Development Planning Document, linked directly to the emerging Local Plan.
+Maidstone Borough Council is proposing to implement the planning guidance developed the Kent and Medway Air Quality Partnership in the short term, and in the longer term intends to develop its own Development Plan Document, linked directly to the adopted Local Plan.
+This element will be one of the actions that has the most potential impact as it will mitigate the effects of necessary new development on air quality in a holistic nature and secure the improvement of the EV charging network in the borough.